 Teach the ‘drop it/leave it’ command

-Whenever you notice your dog eating rocks, tell him to leave it or drop it.
-Unfortunately, dogs do not understand English, which makes this kind of training a little complicated.
+Whenever you notice your dog eating rocks, tell him to leave them or drop them.
+Unfortunately, dogs do not understand English, which complicates this training.
 However, upon using the commands a few times, your dog will learn that it is unacceptable to eat rocks.
 To reinforce this training, reward him every time he obeys and drops the rock.
-You can offer him a treat, favorite toy or simply praise him for his good behavior.
+You can offer him a treat, a favorite toy, or praise him for his excellent behavior.

 Discourage the behavior by creating a negative outcome

-Understand that it is going to take you both effort and time to train your dog completely.
-In severe cases of this habit, you may ensure go ahead and consult a dog behaviorist.
+Understand that it will take both effort and time to train your dog thoroughly.
+In severe cases of this habit, you may ensure to go ahead and consult a dog behaviorist.

 As we mentioned in the first section of this article, stress and anxiety can lead to rock-eating in dogs.
-Unfortunately, our canine friends are prone to developing anxiety.
-In fact, they are easily triggered to stress.
+Unfortunately, our canine friends are prone to developing pressure.
+They are easily triggered to stress.
 For instance, your absence can lead to anxiety.
-Under-exercised dogs also seem to have issues with stress and anxiety which breeds to undesirable behaviors like rock eating.
+Under-exercised dogs also seem to have issues with stress and tension, which breeds undesirable behaviors like rock eating.

-That being said, it is up to you to ensure that your dog is healthy and free of stress.
-In order to do this, you have to give him enough attention, food and also exercises.
-For instance, if you are traveling for work or even vacation, do not be surprised when your dog gets all stressed.
-It does not matter whether you left him with someone else, your absence will definitely lead to anxiety and stress.
+That being said, it is up to you to ensure your dog is healthy and stressed-free.
+You must give him enough attention, food, and exercise to do this.
+For instance, if you are traveling for work or vacation, do not be surprised when your dog gets stressed.
+It does not matter whether you left him with someone else; your absence will lead to anxiety and stress.

-In order to treat anxiety or stress, you must, first of all, identify the real cause.
+To treat anxiety or stress, you must, first of all, identify the actual cause.
 For instance, if you are dealing with separation anxiety, make sure you spend time with him when you get back.
-In other scenarios, stress and anxiety might be as a result of fear.
-Maybe you have another dog who is bigger and probably more hostile than the smaller dog, who might develop anxiety and fear issues.
+In other scenarios, stress and anxiety might result from fear.
+Maybe you have another dog who is more extensive and probably more hostile than the smaller dog, who might develop anxiety and fear issues.
 Separate the two for a while until they are both comfortable with socializing with each other.

-Address stress and anxiety in order to reinforce good behavior in your dog.
+Address stress and anxiety to reinforce good behavior in your dog.

 Get a basket muzzle

-If your dog is a chronic rock eater, it is now time to prevent the habit completely.
-Even though it might sound quite unfair to mask your dog’s mouth, it is necessary especially when you are walking the dog in areas with small rocks and pebbles.
-This will keep him from eating the rocks completely.
+If your dog is a chronic rock eater, it is time to prevent the habit altogether.
+Even though it might sound quite unfair to mask your dog’s mouth, it is necessary, especially when walking the dog in areas with small rocks and pebbles.
+This will keep him from eating the stones altogether.

-In some cases, you might just have to have your dog wearing the latter at all times, especially when you are not around to supervise him.
+Sometimes, you might have to have your dog wearing the latter, especially when you are not around to supervise him.
 Get a basket muzzle that allows your dog to breathe.

-In conclusion, trying to get your dog to stop eating rocks is not a one-day activity.
-You will have to be resilient and keep training him until he finally drops the habit.
-As mentioned earlier, consider taking him to the vet if you see any symptom indicated in the article.
+In conclusion, getting your dog to stop eating rocks is not a one-day activity.
+You must be resilient and train him until he finally drops the habit.
+As mentioned earlier, consider taking him to the vet if you see any symptoms in the article.

 This is because rock-eating can put your dog in danger.
 Your vet should be able to help you with that particular problem.
-Ensure that you spend enough time playing and exercising your dog and also invest in good toys.
-Remember that it is your responsibility to make sure that your dog is healthy and happy at all times.
+Ensure you spend enough time playing and exercising your dog and also invest in good toys.
+Remember that it is your responsibility to ensure your dog is always healthy and happy.